 I think you could have guessed this would be the final step.
 But, now that you understand what car is perfect for your budget and understand your auto loan, it is time to sign on the dotted line and buy it.

-For more information on finding the perfect car for you and your family check out Service Credit Union’s vehicle financing options.
+Be sure to consider Service Credit Union if you’re looking for some of the best rates for new and used car loans!
+For more information on finding the perfect car for you and your family, check out Service CU’s vehicle financing options.